nathandroberts/sparta-sdet-project/README.md

 https://sleepy-brook-91706.herokuapp.com/news

 Building and presenting a RESTful web application in Sinatra using an API.
 A service object model was created for unit testing with RSpec and a page object model was used for UI testing with Cucumber.
+Performance tests were carried out using Apache JMeter.
 Heroku was used to host the application.

 ### Required rubygems